 Participants can use the pool and Wellness Center on the East side of campus for a small additional daily charge and there are tennis courts on both the West and East sides.

-You will be housed in shared apartments at College Eight.
+You will be housed in shared apartments at Colleges Nine and Ten.
 The configuration of apartments varies but we try to accommodate your requests.
-Bedrooms have Ethernet hookups (bring your own cable) and the campus also has wi-fi available to guests.
+Bedrooms have Ethernet hookups (bring your own cable or rent one from us) and the campus also has wi-fi available to guests.
 Each apartment has a common living room and kitchen area and a shared bathroom.
-We will set out coffee in a central location each morning at 8:00, but caffeine junkies should bring a small coffee maker.
+We will set out coffee in a central location each morning at 8:00 am, but caffeine junkies should bring a small coffee maker.

 This is a college, so rooms are small and efficient.
 Each person is issued two towels and one washcloth.
-We also provide some bathmats.
-Your bed will have sheets, a pillow, and a thermal blanket.
+We also can provide some bathmats upon request.
+Your bed will have sheets, a pillow, and two blankets.
 There is a limited supply of extra blankets and we have extra hangers.
-Apartments are heated but there is no air-conditioning on campus (no need for the A/C).
+Apartments are heated but there is no air-conditioning on campus.

-We endeavor to fulfill your housing requests to the extent that we can, so please tell us if you're a very light sleeper, or you snore like a freight train, or are apt to converse with yourself during the night.
-We'll see what we can do.
-If you have other needs, such as a ground floor apartment or grab bars in the bathroom, please notify the office.
-Smoking is not allowed in any of the buildings.
+We endeavor to fulfill your housing requests to the extent that we can, so please tell us how we can help.
+The apartment buildings do not have elevators but staff can help you with your luggage on arrival and departure.
+If you have other needs, such as a ground floor apartment or grab bars in the bathroom, please see the Important Note above.
+SMOKING IS PROHIBITIED EVERYWHERE ON CAMPUS, INDOORS AND OUT.

-If you bring a laptop, it should either have an Ethernet card, to take advantage of the E-net connection in the apartment, or you may ask for the guest wi-fi log in instructions at check-in.
+If you bring a laptop, it should either have an Ethernet card, to take advantage of the ethernet connection in the apartment, or you may ask for the guest wi-fi login instructions at check-in.
 Bring your own cables.
-Last summer we discovered that wi-fi and cell phone reception at College Eight is a bit spotty, and we were unsuccessful in making central computers available.
-This summer, we hope for a better outcome.
-Printing can be done on the Project's printer in our temporary office.
+Wi-fi and cell phone reception at Colleges Nine and Ten may be spotty.
+We also have a Mac computer in our office, hooked up to a printer that is available for checking email and printing boarding passes.
 A small photocopier is also available by prior arrangement with staff.

-You may give your family the Dickens Project office number (831 459-2103), or the College Eight Satellite Conference Office number.
+You may give your family the Dickens Project office number (831) 459-2103, or the Colleges Nine and Ten Satellite Conference Office number.
 The Project and the satellite office will take messages and post them in a central place.
-If you need to receive a fax while you're here you may have it sent to the Project fax (831 459-4424) at no charge.
+The Dickens Project no longer has a fax machine.

 By all means, bring a camera.
 It's beautiful here and you're bound to see interesting things and make many new friends.

-Definitely bring your already-read Penguin edition of the novel.
+Definitely bring your already-read Penguin Classics edition of the novels.